Skip to navigation Skip to main content

 Step 4 Component-driven Bundles

-Eleventy also provides an optional @11ty/eleventy-plugin-bundle plugin that allows you to populate bundles with code from content pages.
+Eleventy also provides an optional plaintext Bundle plugin that allows you to populate bundles with code from content pages.
 This allows you to make the CSS and JavaScript content-driven.
 The bundle plugin can be used in Nunjucks, Liquid, Handlebars, 11ty.js, and WebC templates and is provided for free with the eleventy-base-blog Starter Project.

+Furthermore, the bundle plugin is used by WebC to create minimal bundles that are comprised only of CSS and JavaScript from components used on each WebC page.
 Using WebC in this way provides the best and least-effort investment in the long-term maintenance of a page.
 When components on the page change, the JavaScript and CSS bundles are automatically streamlined and will not contain extra code from previous designs.

-Get started with WebC!
+Get started with the Bundle plugin or WebC!

 Learn More

-Other pages in Working with Templates:
+Other pages in Eleventy Projects: